Tolu-e-Islam (magazine): Origins

 Iqbal was interested in the renaissance of Islam in the world and especially in British India.
 He was a strong proponent of the political revival of Islam in British India.
 He delivered his famous lectures published as The Reconstruction of Religious Thought in Islam.
 "He was also one of the most prominent leaders of the All-India Muslim League, Iqbal encouraged the creation of a "state in northwestern India for Muslims" in his 1930 presidential address.
 Iqbal encouraged and worked closely with Muhammad Ali Jinnah, and he is known as Muffakir-e-Pakistan ("The Thinker of Pakistan"), Shair-e-Mashriq ("The Poet of the East"), and Hakeem-ul-Ummat ("The Sage of Ummah")."

-He wanted to initiate a journal but however due to his busy political and literary life, he could not initiate this journal for a long time.
+He wanted to initiate a journal but due to his busy political and literary life, he could not launch one for a long time.
 In 1935, three years before his death, he asked his friends and followers to initiate a journal and also suggested the name of the journal himself.

 Eminent Muslim scholars, including Maulana Aslam Jairajpuri, Ghulam Ahmad Parwez, and Raja Hassan Akhtar were early contributors.